-Thinking of taking an NLP training and becoming an NLP Practitioner?
-Thinking of using the services of an NLP Practitioner?
+Are you thinking of taking an NLP training and becoming an NLP Practitioner?
+Are you considering using the services of an NLP Practitioner?

 If you are, then you are then you are probably going to be interested in what specifically an NLP Practitioner is and the scope of their work.
 This is what we are going to discuss, so read on.

 The NLP Practitioner qualification is an internationally recognised professional qualification.
 Qualification as an NLP Practitioner allows individuals to practice as an NLP Practitioner in a professional sense.
 NLP Practitioners are a popular type of coach and can assist people in many areas of their life.

 The field of NLP (just like coaching) is self-regulated and there are various recognised bodies including the ANLP, NLPEA, ABNLP and INLPTA.